Markojudas/cshelp/README.md

 That's it!

-(Update#2 - 1/18/2023)
-<h2>Top-Level Statements</h2>
+## Top-Level Statements (update)

-If you choose a .NET Framework net6.0.404 or greater you'll be able to choose whether or not you want to use Top-Level Statements when creating a new console app.
+If you choose a .NET Framework .NET6 and you have the build 6.0.300 or greater, you'll be able to choose whether or not you want to use Top-Level Statements when creating a new console app.

 #	Collab